 - A formal proposal listing the requirements of the minor must be submitted for Senate approval.
 The Senate Committee on Educational Policy will review all proposals for minors and make recommendations to the Senate for approval.

 - The sponsoring unit will set the criteria, if any, for admission to the minor.

 - Students must apply to the sponsoring unit for admission to the minor if such admission is required.

 - If the minor is offered by an academic unit outside the student’s home college (college of registration), it is the student’s responsibility to seek approval of the home college, if required, to count the minor course work toward the student’s degree.

 - The successful satisfaction of the requirements for a Senate-approved minor will be acknowledged on the student’s official University transcript as part of the awarding of degree listing.

 Reason for Policy: The purpose of this policy is to establish a set of guidelines and policies which sponsoring units can use to develop undergraduate minors and which the Senate Committee on Educational Policy can apply as proposals for new minors are presented for approval.

 Who Should Read the Policy: Faculty and staff at UIC who are involved in the creation, revision, or elimination of undergraduate minors.

-Procedures: To create, revise, or eliminate an undergraduate minor, refer to the minors section on the Office of Programs and Academic Assessment website.
+Procedures: To create, revise, or eliminate an undergraduate minor, refer to the minors section on the Academic Programs website.

 Guidelines for undergraduate minors